Secure Access to Azure and Office 365

-Authlogics integrates directly with Microsoft ADFS to provide maximum flexibility when integrating with Office 365 and Azure services.
+Our solution integrates directly with Active Directory and ADFS to provide trusted and proven security when federating with Office 365 and Azure services, with minimal setup and management complexity.

 Authlogics ADFS Agent with Office 365 authentication workflow